Learning Human Activity Patterns using Clustered Point Processes with Active and Inactive States: Model formulation

 Consider the observation window $[0,T]$.
-Write the observed event locations as $\{T_1, T_2,\ldots,T_N\}$, where $0\le T_1<T_2<\ldots<T_N\le T$ and $N$ is a random variable taking nonnegative integer values.
-We assume that events arrive in episodes and the first event of an episode is referred to as a \textit{parent} while the remaining events referred to as \textit{offsprings}.
-Define two indicator variables $X_l$ and $Y_l$; let $X_l=1$ ($X_l=0$) if the $l$-th event is an original post (repost), and $Y_l=1$ ($Y_l=0$) if the $l$-th event is a parent (offspring), $l=1,\ldots,N$.
-In our study, the temporal locations and the original post/repost labels are observed but not the parent/offspring labels, as we do not know whether or not if an event is the first event of an episode.
+The observed event locations can be written as $\{T_1, T_2,\ldots,T_N\}$, where $0\le T_1<T_2<\ldots<T_N\le T$ and $N$ is a random variable taking nonnegative integer values.
+We assume that events arrive in \textit{non-overlapping} episodes (see Figure~\ref{illustrate}) and the first event of an episode is referred to as a \textit{parent} while the remaining events referred to as \textit{offsprings}.
+Write $[N]=\{1,\ldots,N\}$.
+Define a latent indicator variable $Y_l$, and let $Y_l=1$ ($Y_l=0$) if the $l$-th event is a parent (offspring), $l\in[N]$.
+For each event $l$, define a binary label $X_l$ such that $X_l=1$ ($X_l=0$) if it is an original post (repost), $l\in[N]$. {Note that event locations $\{T_l\}_{l\in[N]}$ and post/repost labels $\{X_l\}_{l\in[N]}$ are observed.
+However, the parent/offspring labels $\{Y_l\}_{l\in[N]}$ are unobserved, as we do not know whether or not if an event is the first event of an episode.
+As such, the latent parent/offspring labels are treated as missing data in our model, analogously to the latent cluster label in mixture models.}

-For social media users, two episodes of usage are separated by an inactive or offline period, which is a unique feature of the user content generation process \cite{Raghavan2014}.
-As such, we assume episodes are non-overlapping.
-Additionally, we assume that each episode contains alternating \textit{original post} and \textit{repost} segments (see Figure~\ref{illustrate}); an episode starts with an original post or a repost with probabilities $\alpha$ or $1-\alpha$.
-Moreover, we assume that the number of segments in an episode is $1+Pois(\gamma)$, and the numbers of events in an original post and a repost segment are $1+Pois(\mu_1)$ and $1+Pois(\mu_0)$, respectively, where $\gamma$, $\mu_1$ and $\mu_0$ are all nonnegative.
-Poisson distributions are used in our analysis but can be replaced by other distributions generating nonnegative integers.
+We assume that each episode contains alternating \textit{original post} and \textit{repost} segments (see Figure~\ref{illustrate}).
+An episode starts with an original post or a repost with probabilities $\alpha$ or $1-\alpha$.
+The number of segments in an episode is assumed to be $1+\text{Pois}(\gamma)$, and the numbers of events in an original post and a repost segment are assumed to be $1+\text{Pois}(\mu_1)$ and $1+\text{Pois}(\mu_0)$, respectively, where $\gamma, \mu_1, \mu_0>0$.
+Poisson distributions are used in our analysis but can be replaced by other distributions (e.g., geometric) generating nonnegative integers. {Note that our model assumption allows an episode to contain only one event, which occurs when there is only one segment (with probability $e^{-\gamma}$) in an episode and this segment only contains one event (with probability $e^{-\mu_1}$ or $e^{-\mu_0}$), which is also the parent event.}